People’s Climate March Announced By Activists

 Do you agree with the People’s Climate march?
 Will you be participating?
 Leave your comments below.

-[Featured Image by Andrew Burton/ Getty Images]
+[Featured Image by Andrew Burton/Getty Images]